 Companies, contractors, and other parties on tight deadlines may occasionally take shortcuts with construction projects that sacrifice the safety of workers.
 If you suffered serious injuries or your loved one was killed in an accident on a construction site, you should immediately seek legal counsel for assistance holding all negligent parties accountable.

-Atlanta personal injury attorney Emanuel Balams works tirelessly to get victims and their families the compensation they need and deserve.
-He represents clients throughout DeKalb County, Cobb County, Fulton County, Clayton County, and Gwinnett County.
+Atlanta personal injury attorney ReShea Balams works tirelessly to get victims and their families the compensation they need and deserve.
+She represents clients throughout DeKalb County, Cobb County, Fulton County, Clayton County, and Gwinnett County.

-Balams Law Group provides these legal services on a contingency fee basis, so you do not have to worry about paying us anything unless you recover money first.
-Call (404) 445-2005 right now to have Emanuel Balams evaluate your case and discuss your legal options during a free, no obligation consultation.
+The Balams Firm provides these legal services on a contingency fee basis, so you do not have to worry about paying us anything unless you recover money first.
+Call (404) 445-2005 right now to have ReShea Balams evaluate your case and discuss your legal options during a free, no obligation consultation.